-CO COURSE OBJECTIVES 1 1 To learn functions of different components in Automobiles 2 To impart knowledge on Transmission systems and Steering Systems.
+CO URSE OBJECTIVES 1 To learn functions of different components in Automobiles 2 To impart knowledge on Transmission systems and Steering Systems.
 3 To impart the knowledge on ignition system & suspension systems.
 4 To impart the knowledge of Braking system and Engine specification.
-5 To understand the concept of safety and Engine emission control systems ~~ LIDGE OLIGIOANES CO URSE OUTCOMES on successful completion of the course, the student will be able to: Cognitive Level on successful completion of the course, the student will be able to: Up on successful completion of the course, the student will be able to: Understand the function of various components of automobile.
-Identify the merits and demerits of the various transmission and Level Up on successful completion of the course, the student will be able to: Understand the function of various components of automobile.
+5 To understand the concept of safety and Engine emission control systems CO URSE OUTCOMES Up on successful completion of the course, the student will be able to: Cognitive Level Up CC · · · · U 1 Understand the function of various components of automobile.
+Identify the merits and demerits of the various transmission and Level C 1Understand the function of various components of automobile.2Identify the merits and demerits of the various transmission and steering systems.
+Level K2 CO 1Understand the function of various components of automobile.2Identify the merits and demerits of the various transmission and steering systems.3Describe the concept of Ignition and Suspension systems.
+LevelK2K2 C(C(C(Understand the function of various components of automobile.
 Identify the merits and demerits of the various transmission and steering systems.
-Level K2 Up C(On successful completion of the course, the student will be able to: Understand the function of various components of automobile.
-Identify the merits and demerits of the various transmission and steering systems.
 Describe the concept of Ignition and Suspension systems.
-Level K2 K2
+Explain the features of Braking system and Engine specification.
+LevelK2K2K2K2